Better your earth.

 Working together with employees and local communities to nurture diverse ecosystems

 Forests nurture a wide variety of organisms and bring us blessings.
 The ruins of ski resorts, built during the period of economic growth, were scattered in such forests in Gujo, resulting in a wasteland that harmed the ecosystem.
-In 2008, under the environmental slogan "Brother Earth," Brother began planting trees together with employees in cooperation with the Gujo City, Gifu Prefecture, to restore the mountains.
+In 2008, under the environmental slogan "Brother Earth," Brother began planting trees together with employees in cooperation with the Gifu Prefecture and Gujo City, to restore the mountains.

 Working with local communities to restore mountains | Japan